ethan-phillips26/angular-contact-manager/README.md

 # Contact Manager App

-A simple contact management system built with Angular.
-It allows users to add, edit, delete, and view contacts.
+A simple contact manager made with Angular.
+It allows users to add, view, and edit contacts.

 ---